-Course Description:

-The scientific study of human society, including ways in which groups, social institutions, and individuals affect each other.
+Course Description: The scientific study of human society, including ways in which groups, social institutions, and individuals affect each other.
 Causes of social stability and social change are explored through the application of various theoretical perspectives, key concepts, and related research methods of sociology.
 Analysis of social issues in their institutional context may include topics such as social stratification, gender, race/ethnicity, and deviance.

-Semester Hours 3 (3 lecture)
+Semester Hours: 3 (3 lecture)

-Prerequisites and/or Corequisites:
+Prerequisites and/or Corequisites: None

-None

-Course Notes and Instructor Recommendations:

-All course documents are posted on the Brightspace site.
+Course Notes and Instructor Recommendations: Course documents are posted on Brightspace.